ricardopieper/EventMonitor/README.md

 This is also different than the old approach.
 That approach was based on a rigid schema, where all the things that I'd want to be monitored had to be defined upfront in classes.
 This lead to a lot of duplication of code that had to be replicated.
 Eventually I created an easy way to define those using some black magic, but that alone created a lot more complexity in the code.

+## Event value

+The event will always carry a single scalar value that's either a string or a number.
+And that's it.
+Multiple values should be multiple events.
+Or find a smart way to represent it with a name.
+If an event wants to notify a change of usage percentage in all of its disks, they should be multiple events.